espocrm/documentation/administration/formula.md

 # Formula (Calculated Fields)

 In entity manager it's possible to define script (formula) for specific entity type.
 This script will be executed every time before record is saved.

 It provides an ability to automatically set specific fields (attributes) with values derived from calculation.

 To edit formula follow Administration > Entity Manager > dropdown menu at the right on the row of needed entity > Formula.

-You may also need to set fields, that are supposed to be calculated, Read-only via Entity Manager.
+You may also need to set fields, that are supposed to be calculated, read-only via Entity Manager.

+Admin can run 'Recalculate Formula' for specific records from the list view.

 ## Syntax